Temporal Cascading of Planning and Control for Quadrotor MPC: Nominal Controller

 \subsection{Quadrotor System Constraints}

 Quadrotors are typically constrained by maximum and minimum rotor speeds, resulting in maximum and minimum single rotor thrusts~$\ub{\xF}$ and $\lb{\xF}$.
 Most quadrotors are equipped with a low-level tracking controller that takes the body rates and collective thrust as inputs.
-Therefore, constraints are expressed as constrains~$\ub{\xBr}_{xy}\in\R$ on the body rate for roll and pith, and the total collective thrust~$\ub{f}_\mathrm{th}$ and~$\lb{f}_\mathrm{th}$, written as
+Therefore, constraints are expressed as constraints~$\ub{\xBr}_{xy}\in\R$ on the body rate for roll and pitch, and the total collective thrust~$\ub{f}_\mathrm{th}$ and~$\lb{f}_\mathrm{th}$, written as

 We constrain the quadrotor to an operating region with a maximum vertical speed of~$\ub{v}_z\in\R$ and horizontal speed $\ub{v}_{xy}\in\R$, with